DC Contact Improv

 The first Sunday jam of each month is set aside for a guided improv structure, usually an Underscore.
 It's a good opportunity to get acquainted with the jam.
-However, anyone interested in practicing CI, or just getting a glimpse of it in practice, are welcome to all sessions.
+However, anyone interested in practicing CI, or just seeking a glimpse of it in practice, is welcome to all sessions.
+You don't need previous experience to join us, just willingness to explore!

 The Sunday Jam